-Filler nipple in the cylinder block.
+Filler nipple in the cylinder block (behind the heat exchanger).

 Fuel system

 Cleanliness requirements

 The whole fuel system is very sensitive to dirt and also very small particles.
 Foreign particles in the system can cause serious malfunctions.
 It is therefore very important that everything is as clean as possible when work is carried out on the fuel system.
 Clean the engine before carrying out repair work.
 If possible, a hot wash should be used.